Seatis/my-teaching-materials/workshop/hardware/microbit-deeper/README.md

 Download and install [RealTerm](https://sourceforge.net/projects/realterm/).

-**Linux users**
+**Linux and Mac OS X users**

-TODO: chaeck if screen works!
+These operating systems contains a serial port terminal program by default.

 ### Training
 #### Electronics
-Watch these videos on the basic laws in electronic and the SI prefixes.
+Watch these videos on the basic laws in electronics and on the SI prefixes.

 | Material | Time |
 |:---------|-----:|